xStarbound/xStarbound/README.md

 - [Futara's Dragon Engine](https://steamcommunity.com/sharedfiles/filedetails/?id=2297133082) — Causes severe server- *and* client-side entity lag on xSB-2.
 - [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — Depends on Futara's Dragon Engine and thus inherits its severe lag issue.
 - [More Action Bar Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2962464896) — Would work if it didn't have an explicit StarExtensions check.
 Use [FezzedTech](https://github.com/FezzedOne/FezzedTech) instead.
+- [Optimizebound](https://steamcommunity.com/sharedfiles/filedetails/?id=902555153) and its [two](https://steamcommunity.com/sharedfiles/filedetails/?id=2954344118) [counterparts](https://steamcommunity.com/sharedfiles/filedetails/?id=2954354494) — their PNG compression does not play well with xClient's hardware cursor, making it invisible.
 - [Quick Commands!](https://steamcommunity.com/sharedfiles/filedetails/?id=3145473452) — this mod explicitly checks for StarExtensions, so the keybinds do not work, although some of the added hidden chat commands do.
 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — won't work and is likely to log script errors.
-- [StarCustomChat](https://github.com/KrashV/StarCustomChat) — use the fully network-compatible [xAdvancedChat](https://github.com/FezzedOne/xAdvancedChat) fork instead.
+- [StarCustomChat](https://github.com/KrashV/StarCustomChat) — use the network-compatible [xAdvancedChat](https://github.com/FezzedOne/xAdvancedChat) fork instead.
 - [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) — Has UI clipping bugs that occur only on xSB-2.
 - [Stardust Suite](https://github.com/zetaPRIME/sb.StardustSuite) — Has UI clipping bugs that occur only on xSB-2.
 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load on xClient and may cause crashes!
 However, *xServer* fully supports the server-side part of SE's «overground» tile placement feature.